The Motivator

 The Initial Reward

-The Lions Club of City of Adelaide was chartered by District Governor Dr Howard Waters of District 201C on 1st July 1961.
 The Club Charter was presented to Charter President Bevan Rutt, OBE; other officers of the club being Charter First Vice President Colonel Ron Hone and Charter Secretary John Minks.
 Club projects were undertaken immediately with the first being the printing of 111,000 copies of a pamphlet aimed at making children aware of the threat of molestation.

 The Rapid Growth